 But applying for a green card isn't required.
 Some fiances use this visa simply to enter the U.S. and get married, after which the couple lives in the non-U.S. citizen's home country, or somewhere else.
 As the spouse of a U.S. citizen, of course, the former fiance can always apply for a U.S. green card.

-The U.S. citizen must start off the process by filing United States Citizenship and Immigration Services (USCIS) Form I-129F, Petition for Alien Fiancé.
-This, and other forms, are available from the USCIS website.
-(Click the "Forms" tab, and then scroll down by number.)
+The U.S. citizen must start off the process by filing United States Citizenship and Immigration Services (USCIS) Form I-129F, Petition for Alien Fiancé, available for free download from the USCIS website.

-Take a look at this instructional page for tips on completing the form.
+Take a look at these tips on completing the form.

-In addition to Form I-129F, the U.S. citizen will need to fill out and submit Form G-325A Biographic Information, and provide proof of U.S. citizenship and evidence of your courtship and meeting within the last two years.
-The citizen will also need to pay the visa petition fee.
+In addition to Form I-129F, the U.S. citizen will need to provide proof of U.S. citizenship and evidence of the courtship and meeting within the last two years.
+The citizen will also need to pay the petition fee.

 USCIS then forwards the petition to the National Visa Center for conducting background checks and sending the fiance some visa application forms to be filled out.
 Once the background checks are completed and the fiance has filled out and returned these forms to the appropriate destination, the file is transferred to the U.S. embassy or consulate having jurisdiction over the fiancé’s place of residence.
 The embassy will then send the fiance instructions for gathering additional documents, getting photographs made, having a medical exam done, and more.
-For an overview of the visa requirements, see our article on the steps involved.
+See this overview the steps involved.

-At the interview, the fiance visa may be approved -- though it's likely that the actual visa issuance will be delayed a few days after the interview, pending final security checks.
+At the interview, the K-1 fiance visa may be approved, although it's likely that the actual visa issuance will be delayed a few days after the interview, pending final security checks.

-This entire process from date of filing of the petition till the transfer of the file to the U.S. consulate tends to take at least six months.
-The approval of the I-129F alone was taking four to six months in 2016.
-You can check the latest processing times at the Service Center serving your jurisdiction on the "USCIS Processing Time Information" page of the USCIS website.
-(Choose the Service Center that you'll be sending the I-129F to from the drop-down menu, then click "Service Center Processing Dates.")
+This entire process from date of filing of the petition till the transfer of the file to the U.S. consulate tends to take at least eight months.
+The approval of the I-129F alone was taking anywhere from five to 13 months in mid-2019.

 Unfortunately, unlike in some visa categories, you cannot pay extra in order to receive faster ("premium") processing of a K-1 visa petition.
-The U.S. embassy or consulate is likely to take 2 to 3 months to process the visa, depending upon the number of other visa applicants it's dealing with.
+The U.S. embassy or consulate is likely to take two to three months to complete processing of the visa, depending upon the number of other visa applicants it's dealing with.

 To learn about about the adjustment of status process, check out the following pages: